-- Agree the format of reviews including - if and how service users are to be involved - if a virtual tour of the organisation at the commencement of the assessment is necessary - time zones for assessors and the digital mental health service provider when planning the assessment schedule - means of communication with digital mental health service providers during the assessment - the contact person from the organisation in the event of any issues arising during the assessment - Ensure all assessment team members - know and understand their roles and responsibilities during the assessment, and that the tasks are well defined - have the skills and/or the support to use the ICT equipment - understand the risks and limitations of virtual assessments, particularly in relation to evidence gathering, the robustness of the assessment and privacy and data security issues - Ensure sufficient time is allocated to testing of ICT equipment prior to the virtual assessment, using the same equipment that will be used during the assessment, and in areas where the assessment will be conducted - Identify the tool by which assessors will keep in contact during the assessment, individually and through group chat.
-Ensure this tool is secure at all times and that the record of the conversations can be fully deleted at the end of the assessment - Develop a contingency plan, that includes actions and responsibilities for situations including when - video link is disconnected - voice link is unavailable - WiFi is unavailable - assessment has to be discontinued - digital mental health service provider's workforce is unable or does not comply with the reasonable requests during the assessment
+- Agree the format of reviews including: - How and when patients are to be involved - Time zones for assessors and the general practice when planning the assessment schedule - Means of communication with general practices during the assessment - The contact person from the organisation in the event of any issues arising during the assessment. - Ensure all assessment team members: - Know and understand their roles and responsibilities during the assessment, and that the tasks are well defined - Have the skills and/or the support to use the ICT equipment - Understand the risks and limitations of virtual assessments, particularly in relation to evidence gathering, the robustness of the assessment and privacy and data security issues. - Ensure sufficient time is allocated to testing of ICT equipment prior to the virtual assessment, using the same equipment that will be used during the assessment, and in areas where the assessment will be conducted: - Identify the tool by which assessors will keep in contact during the assessment, individually and through group chat.
+Ensure this tool is secure at all times and that the record of the conversations can be fully deleted at the end of the assessment - Develop a contingency plan, that includes actions and responsibilities for situations including when: - Video link is disconnected - Voice link is unavailable - WiFi is unavailable - Assessment has to be discontinued - General practice's workforce is unable or does not comply with the reasonable requests during the assessment.

-- Clearly articulate to the digital mental health service provider, in writing if necessary - the contingency plan and process should the assessment not be able to proceed - the consequences of members of the digital mental health service provider's workforce not following an assessor's reasonable direction, particularly in regard to the movement and placement of the camera, microphone volume and sharing of documents
+- Clearly articulate to the general practice, in writing if necessary: - The contingency plan and process should the assessment not be able to proceed - The consequences of members of the general practice's workforce not following an assessor's reasonable direction, particularly in regard to the movement and placement of the camera, microphone volume and sharing of documents.

-- Advise service users that the service provider is undergoing an assessment, and should an individual wish to participate, provide them with information about the assessment process and a consent form to participate - Provide assessors with a time-limited clearance to all of the relevant programs and areas in the organisation's ICT systems - Provide assessors with a security briefing or instructions, if required - Ensure ICT devices are fully operational and charged - Nominate an ICT support person to be responsible for the integrity of the ICT systems during the assessment - Ensure the nominated ICT support person is available to the assessors throughout the assessment - Exchange contact details with assessors for all key contacts in the digital mental health service provider and members of the assessment team - Agree to a contingency plan with the accrediting agency in the event the assessment cannot be finalised as scheduled - Ensure that participants in the assessment are afforded privacy to speak with the assessors
+- Advise patients that the general practice is undergoing an assessment, and should an individual wish to participate, provide them with information about the assessment process and a consent form to participate - Provide assessors with a time-limited clearance to all of the relevant programs and areas in the organisation's ICT systems - Provide assessors with a security briefing or instructions, if required - Ensure ICT devices are fully operational and charged - Nominate an ICT support person to be responsible for the integrity of the ICT systems during the assessment - Ensure the nominated ICT support person is available to the assessors throughout the assessment - Exchange contact details with assessors for all key contacts in the general practice and members of the assessment team - Agree to a contingency plan with the accrediting agency in the event the assessment cannot be finalised as scheduled - Ensure that participants in the assessment are afforded privacy to speak with the assessors.